 Eventually, once you get enough portraits of a subject, you start hoping to capture behavioral moments that’ll produce some different photos.
 Last year I got a brief view of a swimming jaguar, but that cat went away from us, so I never landed the swimming photos I’d hoped for.
 That was one of my goals this year, and on consecutive days we were fortunate to see jaguars go for lengthy swims at close range.

 You see a lot of jaguars resting, and a fair number of encounters entail following a jaguar that’s exploring territory or looking for prey along the rivers (they’re on land while you’re in a boat the whole time).
+Many players can now get a nice casino bonus canada for a good performance.
 But often the dense vegetation makes clear, “clean” photo ops difficult to find.
 So I was pleased when we found a female walking along a stretch of open beach, giving us an unobstructed view of her entire body… the curled tail was a bonus!

 Despite the late morning light, we were helped by the bright sand of the beach, which acted as a reflector and lessened some of the shadows on the cat’s face and underside.
 Believe it or not, this may have been my favorite jaguar moment of the trip simply because such open views in a nice environment are so uncommon.

 We saw eleven species of monkeys on this trip.
 Eleven!
 By comparison, the most I can see in Costa Rica—one of the most biodiverse areas I’ve ever visited—is four.
 Thanks in large part to the Amazon visit, most of the species we saw were new for me, though even in the Pantanal we landed a new species, the adorable and fierce black-tailed marmoset.
 Heck, we even had three different species of howler monkeys.